DataDog/hiring-engineers/answers.md

 -   And also ensure that it will notify you if there is No Data for this query over the past 10m.

-Please configure the monitor's message so that it will:
+We can also configure the monitor's message so that it will:

 -   Send you an email whenever the monitor triggers.